 Carbon footprint of Scottish homes slashed by 25%

-Scottish households have reduced their energy consumption by an average of 25% in eight years thanks to the growth of renewables and improved energy efficiency measures, new analysis has found.
+Scottish households have reduced their emissions footprint by an average of 25% in eight years thanks to the growth of renewables and improved energy efficiency measures, new analysis has found.

 WWF Scotland figures also show that climate damage caused by people using energy to power and heat their homes has fallen since the Scottish Climate Change Act was passed in 2009.